fouita/svelte-tw-avatar/README.md

 # Fouita (svelte + tailwind) Avatar component

-Simple Avatar component that you can customize whatever you like with tailwind classes!
+Simple Avatar component that you can customize with tailwind classes!

 # install